 The PORON EVExtend® is a material intended to cushion the batteries of electric vehicles.
 Its most unique property is its flatter compression force deflection (CFD) curve.

 This flatter curve works with the battery's natural cycle of contraction and expansion.
-To absorb and distribute force effectively when the degree of compression is constantly changing, the Rogers corporation developed foam with a firm-to-soft gradient in each individual piece.
+To absorb and distribute force effectively when the degree of compression is constantly changing, the Rogers Corporation developed foam with a firm-to-soft gradient in each individual piece.

 These materials are firmer at the front to maximize their impact-absorbing effects in the direction most impacts come from.
 The softer back slowly expands to cushion the battery.
+Due to this gradient, the PORON EVExtend® has no consistent density throughout.

 PROS